Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 At this point, you might want to get a hand from a friend to make things easier.

-Get a buddy and put the bumper onto the front frame brackets and use the OEM nuts you previously removed to secure the bumper onto the vehicle.
+Get a buddy, put the bumper onto the front frame brackets, and use the OEM nuts you previously removed to secure the bumper to the vehicle.

 Body Armor 4X4 HiLine Front Bumper Step-By-Step Install on 3rd Gen Tacoma

-Put your grill back in and viola!
+Put your grill back in and voila!
 You are done!

-As you can see the bumper fits very well with the body lines of the Tacoma.
-The cutting process is pretty forgiving because you can always clean up the cut, just make sure you leave some excess plastic on the bumper if you are not sure.
+As you can see, the bumper fits very well with the Tacoma’s body lines.
+The cutting process is pretty forgiving because you can always clean up the cut; just make sure you leave some excess plastic on the bumper if you are not sure.

 Side Profile